rolspace/blazor-football-scoreboard/README.md

 MYSQLCONNSTR_FootballDbConnection={MYSQL CONNECTION STRING VALUE}
 ```

-> There are additional settings needed for each application, these settings are not sensitive, so they are defined in the `docker-compose.app.yml` file.
+> There are additional settings needed for each application, these settings are not sensitive, so they can be listed in the `docker-compose.app.yml` file.
 For more info on these settings, check the README file for each application.

 ### Certificates